 When using a laser treatment to remove or reduce fine lines and wrinkles, we’d likely start with a skin resurfacing (ablative) laser.
 We would use this to remove the hills and valleys of the wrinkle.
 That is, to even out the skin, so it is all the same level, softening the contrast between the dips and creases a little.
 This reduces the appearance of wrinkles and can erase fine lines.

 These lasers also stimulate collagen production, so over time, help increase the strength and firmness of the skin.

-The most common laser treatments used for fine lines and wrinkles are the carbon dioxide (CO2) laser or Erbium YAG.
-The CO2 laser treatment is often used for more in-depth skin treatments, but also to remove skin tags and warts, or for laser-assisted surgeries that require precision.
+The carbon dioxide (CO2) laser or Erbium YAG are the most common laser treatments for fine lines and wrinkles.
+The CO2 laser treatment is often used for more in-depth skin treatments but also to remove skin tags and warts or for laser-assisted surgeries that require precision.

-At ENRICH, we have a vast array of state-of-the-art lasers – we have a laser for everything!
+At ENRICH, we have a vast array of state-of-the-art lasers !

 Different types of skin tightening lasers

 Skin tightening is achieved by applying the laser treatment to the skin, which produces a controlled injury to the collagen-producing layer, the dermis.
 Existing collagen is contracted, and new collagen production is ramped up.

 Collagen is your skin’s infrastructure, the matrix that holds you together.
 When you contract and stimulate collagen, it has a tightening and toning effect on your tissue, resulting in a visible skin tightening effect.

 We have many devices for skin tightening, depending on your individual needs.